doanvalerie/pokemini-website/docs/design.md

 one of the 4 pages just yet, but instead enters a loop to attempt connecting to the pre-configured WiFi network.
 In this loop, the text `Connecting to Wifi...` is printed on the top of the OLED screen.
-Then, when the LaunchPad is finally able to connect to the specified network, then the state transitions into the initial landing page.
+Then, when the LaunchPad is finally able to connect to the specified network, the state transitions into the initial landing page.

-In the landing page, we display the title "Pokemini Go" in a custom font, with a picture of a Pikachu Pokémon in the bottom right.
+In the landing page, we display the title "Pokemini Go" in a custom font, with a picture of a Pikachu Pokémon on the right.
 Then, we also show the user's GPS coordinates and the enemy's GPS coordinates on the left of the screen.
 On the bottom of the screen, we show an indication that pressing the number button `1` on the IR remote will switch pages to the collection page.

 ![Landing Page](./assets/landing-page.png)